JaimeGensler/space-age/README.md

 * _Clone this github repository_
 * _Open the project directory in terminal_
 * _Run 'npm install'_
-* _Run 'npm test' to see tested results, modify input to see your own results tested_
+* _Run 'npm run build' and open the index in dist/, or 'npm run start' to see the main page_
 * _Enjoy!_